pulumi/pulumi-hugo/themes/default/content/blog/2022-03-10-hierarchical-config/index.md

 meta_desc: In this article, we deploy k3s and use the Command package to retrieve our kubeconfig from the virtual-machine and create a Kubernetes provider
 meta_image: meta.png
 authors: ["david-flanagan"]
-tags: ["Config"]
+tags: ["config"]
 ---

 A really common question that we receive on the Pulumi team is, "How can we set config at a project level, that can be used across all stacks?".

 When I say "really common" ...
-I mean really really common.
+I mean really, really common.

 This [issue](https://github.com/pulumi/pulumi/issues/2307) was first open in 2018 and has received 52 upvotes from the community.
 Not only that, we've had plenty of similiar issues created over the years too.